mattmakai/fullstackpython.com/source/content/pages/03-deployment/0313-source-control.markdown

 <img src="theme/img/app-source-control.png" width="100%" class="technical-diagram" alt="App deployment uses a server to pull from the source control system.">

-Pulling code during a deployment is One way source control systems can fit into the deployment process.
+Pulling code during a deployment is a potential way source control systems fit into the deployment process.

 Note that some developers recommend deployment pipelines package the source